wesbos/beginner-javascript-notes/notes/Module 14 - ES Modules and Structuring Larger Apps.md

 - have **library functions** which are functions that are considered core to our application such as a few handlers, and `generateOptions` which is a helper/utility method, and we also have some data.

 For this example, we won't use any folder structure.
-Instead Wes will show you how to do it with a flat file structure.
+Instead Wes will show you how to do it with a **flat file structure**.

-Within the `79 - Currency Refactor` folder create a file called `currencies.js`.

-Within that file, paste the entire `currencies` object.
+Within the `79 - Currency Refactor` folder create a file called `currencies.js` and paste the entire `currencies` object within it.
 It is a big enough object that Wes would give it it's own file.

 ```js
 //currencies.js